manifold-inc/validator-voting/README.md

 1. You might be asked to create an organization.
 In which case, choose the options best suited for your use case.
 1. Once completed, create a new project with a secure password and location of your choosing.
 Save your password, you will need it later.
 Your project will then take a few minutes to be provisioned.
 1. Once the project has been created, click on the green Connect button near the top right of the screen
 1. A modal should open up.
-Click on connection string, URI, and change the mode from transaction to session in the dropdown
+Click on connection string and URI.
 1. Copy the connection string shown and insert your password

 ### 2. Copy `sample.env` to `.env`

-Fill in `DATABASE_URL` to your connection string you copied from Supabase.
+Fill in `DATABASE_URL` to your connection string you copied from Supabase with your saved password.

 Fill in `NEXT_PUBLIC_VALIDATOR_NAME` with your name as a Validator.